hashicorp/vagrant/website/docs/source/v2/synced-folders/nfs.html.md

 ## Specifying NFS Arguments

-In addition to the options specified above, it is possible for Vagrant to specify additional NFS arguments when mounting the NFS share by using the `mount_options` key.
-For example, to append the `actimeo=2` client mount option:
+In addition to the options specified above, it is possible for Vagrant to specify alternate NFS arguments when mounting the NFS share by using the `mount_options` key.
+For example, to use the `actimeo=2` client mount option:

 ```
 config.vm.synced_folder ".", "/vagrant",